Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-14-hornets-nest.md

 "The victim claimed as much and I'm convinced."
 Arés allowed.
 "You guys have open minds?"

 "Hard not to, nowadays."
 Williams said, indicating the TV that was always playing quietly in the corner of the office, tuned to the news.
-The financial news was nothing but coverage of the partnership between several major companies---led by BAE, BHP Billiton and Red Bull---to collectively enter the lucrative market of asteroid mining, a feat that would have been impossible only three years previously.
-The news of the partnership had sent stocks in the involved corporations soaring, but the value of several elements---especially Platinum---had all taken a serious hit.
+The financial news was nothing but coverage of the partnership between several major companies - led by BAE, BHP Billiton and Red Bull - to collectively enter the lucrative market of asteroid mining, a feat that would have been impossible only three years previously.
+The news of the partnership had sent stocks in the involved corporations soaring, but the value of several elements - especially Platinum - had all taken a serious hit.
 It was just the latest in the long and storied drama of what was becoming known as the Second Space Race.

 Gabriel nodded.
 "Then let me show you the evidence she left." he said.
 ___